The information provided here includes:

 Be aware drivers may not always be able to help you if they have to stay in their seats for safety reasons.

 Every alternate carriage of each Matangi train has a low floor area.
-This area is designed with no step at the door, to accommodate wheelchairs and mobility scooters.
+This area is designed with no step at the door, to accommodate wheelchairs and mobility devices.
 The door across from the designated wheelchair area is bright green.

-Notes for wheelchair transit on trains:
+Notes for wheelchair and mobility device transit on trains:

 - The collective weight of the wheelchair/mobility scooter, passenger and helper on the ramp must not exceed 300 kg